 What is Reverse Logistics?

 It is a process of moving products from suppliers to customers by reversing the usual “sales” and “manufacturing” flow.
 This can be done through centralized facilities or through the use of distribution centers located closer to end-users.
-Its key benefits include:
+Here are the key benefits of reverse logistics system:

 It reduces the time it takes to move products from origin to destination, potentially saving both companies time and money.